Compatibility

 Debug Toolbar and Profiler

-The debug toolbar isn't provided by MicroFrameworkBundle as it would add a dependency on frontend tools.
+The debug toolbar isn't provided by MicroFrameworkBundle as it would add a dependency on frontend tools (which we might not need if we're only creating APIs).

 It is still possible to install it by registering DataCollectors as well as the Profiler.